ckn3/SVM-Change-Detection/README.md

 # A two-stage method for spectral–spatial classification of hyperspectral/multispectral images -- Semi-Supervised Approach

 This code is an implementation of the two-stage method, where the first stage is a \nu-SVM and the second stage is a L1 & L2-norm optimization that denoise the prediction results [2].

-The code can be used as a semisupervised per-pixel segmentation with smoothness, which is capable for multispectral and hyperspectral datasets.
+The code can be used as a semisupervised per-pixel segmentation with smoothness, which is capable for multispectral and hyperspectral datasets, with applications to change recognition and species classification, etc.

 If you are using remote sensing datasets, for example, derived from Google Earth Engine, that may have 3 to 14 spectral bands available, the code gives an option to uplifting the data using the Lab color space information.
-This is proved to be useful in [1,3].
+This is verified to be useful in [1,3].

 The code of the first stage can be used as a classifier that fits the data alone, by training the \nu-SVM with a small set of available labels.